 Pacers' Malcolm Brogdon: Out Saturday

-Brogdon (back) will not play Saturday against the Bucks, J. Michael of The Indianapolis Star reports.
+Brogdon (back) won't play Saturday against the Magic, Scott Agness of The Athletic reports.

-With Brogdon unavailable, Aaron Holiday will likely take over primary ballhandling duties.
-Justin Holiday, Doug McDermott and Naz Mitrou-Long could also see extra minutes.
+As expected, Brogdon will miss his third straight matchup due to back spasms.
+His next chance to take the court arrives Monday against the Grizzlies.

 More News